appifyhub/charts/persistence-check/README.md

 This Container Storage Interface (CSI) driver allows us to attach persistent volumes to our pods **dynamically**.
 We can now use this feature to set up a database with a persistent volume by simply deploying the provided Helm chart.
 This service will be our testing ground.

 > ⚠️ &nbsp; Cost notice: This step attaches a new persistent volume to your cluster for the database to use.
+After deleting, the volume is detached and deleted.
+This may incur costs depending on your cloud provider.

 Let's move to the repository root first.
 From there, we can install the chart: